tomerm2323/mnist-neural-network-experiments/README.md

 # MNIST Classification using Fully Connected Network

-This repository contains an IPython Notebook (`Nmber-classification-DL.ipynb`) where I explore different techniques for classifying the MNIST dataset using a fully connected network.
+This repository contains an IPython Notebook (`DL_Number_Classification.ipynb`) where I explore different techniques for classifying the MNIST dataset using a fully connected network.

 ## Dataset